Monday, January 26, 2026

 Use swiss meringue buttercream recipe here

-Once your buttercream has come together, start adding ¼ teaspoon ube extract at a time until you get the flavour you desire (I usually put 3 teaspoons total).
+Once your buttercream has come together, start adding ¼ teaspoon ube extract at a time until you get the flavour you desire which can happen fast.

 Whip until the flavour is fully incorporated and the buttercream is evenly coloured.